Examples of some typical breeds in this group:

 Playing with you

-Provide a comfortable, den-like indoor kennel (sometimes called a dog crate) or a cosy bed where he can snooze or chew a favourite toy on his own.
-Put an old, worn jumper or T-shirt in with his bedding to act as a comfort.
-Always exercise your dog before you need to leave him alone in the house so that he is toileted and ready to relax, and then hide a safe treat-filled chew-toy for him to find to keep himself busy with while you are away.
+Provide a comfortable, den-like indoor kennel (sometimes called a dog crate) or a cosy dog bed in a dog-proofed room where he can snooze or chew a favourite toy on his own.
+Put an old, worn jumper or T-shirt in with his bedding to act as a comforter; it should smell of you, so something from the laundry basket is preferable to a fresh, clean item of clothing.
+You could also install a plug-in pheromone diffuser for added reassurance, available from your vet or pet store.
+Always exercise your dog before you need to leave him alone in the house so that he is toileted and ready to relax, and then hide a safe treat-filled chew-toy for him to find and work on to keep himself busy while you are away.

-Toy Dogs are sometimes very fussy about their food, although this is a problem that’s often created unwittingly by owners who replace the dog’s regular food with something more palatable at the first sign of indifference.
-If you instantly replace unfinished food with something fresh-cooked instead, your dog will quickly realise that refusal brings increasingly luxurious delights!
+Most Spitz dogs love their food and will enjoy hunting it out and working for it.
+The smaller Toy Spitz dogs, however, are often renowned for being fussy eaters.
+In common with other Toy Dogs, this situation is often created unwittingly by an over-attentive owner who is too quick to replace food with something more palatable at the first sign of indifference.
+If you instantly replace any unfinished food with something freshly-cooked instead, your dog will quickly realise that refusal brings increasingly luxurious delights!

 If feeding wet food, use other more convenient treats as rewards in training, but be careful to include them when calculating his daily requirements.
-Feed him in at least two meals per day, but in one main meal of half his allowance and up to 4-5 smaller portions for the other half, placed in various locations so that he has to actively seek out his food.
+Feed him in at least two meals per day, but in one main meal of half his allowance and up to 4-5 smaller portions for the other half, hidden in various locations so that he has to actively seek them out.

 As long as you are following daily feeding guidelines (see dog food packaging) overall each day and monitoring your dog’s weight to keep him in ideal body condition [link to body condition video], don’t worry if the resulting amount you put in his bowl looks small, and certainly don’t add more.
 Provided he has had his daily food allocation and you are feeding a complete diet, he will have all the nutrients and energy he needs to help him stay happy and healthy.